Help01/actorswiki/(ENG)-Models.md

 ### How to use?

 #### Method 1...
 ...returns a new actor and assigns it a new game object (gameobject).
 The object will be obtained from the Resources folder by name.
-The settings for the actor will be taken from Models.Bunny
+The settings for the actor will be taken from ```Models.Bunny```
 ```csharp
 Actor.Create("Obj Unit", Models.Bunny);
 Actor.Create("Obj Sprite", Models.Bunny);
 ```

-#### Cпособ 2
+#### Method 2
-Вернет актора и назначит ему игровой объект найденный на сцене.
+Return the actor and assign him the game object found on the scene.
-Настройки для актора будут взяты из ```Models.Bunny```
+The settings for the actor will be taken from ```Models.Bunny```
 ```csharp
 var obj = GameObject.Find("Hollow Soul");
 Actor.CreateFor(obj, Models.Bunny);